The Department of Education stipulates that we must receive tax data directly from the IRS, via one of the following:

 What if I’m not selected for verification—do I still need to complete the data retrieval?

-Theoretically, no. However, since you don’t know ahead of time if you will be selected for verification, it is best to complete the data retrieval option on the FAFSA if you are eligible.
+Technically, no. However, since you don’t know ahead of time if you will be selected for verification, it is best to complete the data retrieval option on the FAFSA if you are eligible.
 In fact, those who are eligible but choose NOT to complete it are more likely to be selected for verification.

 I’ve been selected for verification but I am not filing taxes – what do I need to do?